adamnyk/TranslateBuddy/Proposal/translation-buddy/proposal.md

 # Translation Buddy

-## What goal will your website be designed to achieve?
+## Website Goal

 Translation buddy will enable users to translate words or phrases from and to the language of their choice.
 Under their profie, users can save favorite words and create collections of words to be refered to later or shared with all users.

-## What kind of users will visit your site?
-In other words, what is the demographic of your users?
+## User Demographics

-The users of this site are people who are learning a new language or are visitng another contry and want to remember frequently used phrases and be able refer to them quickly for study.
+The users of this site are people who are learning a new language or are visitng another contry and want to look up and refrence frequently used phrases.

-## What data do you plan on using?
+## Data Usage

-I plan to use translation data from Google's Translation API.
-A python client library is available.
+I plan to use translation data from [DeepL Translator](https://www.deepl.com/translator).
+A python client library is also available.

-## In brief, outline your approach to creating your project

-Answer questions like the ones below, but feel free to add more information:

-### What does your database schema look like?
+## Approach

+### Database Schema

 ### ![translation-buddy-diagram](/Proposal/translation-buddy/translation-buddy-diagram.png)

-### What kinds of issues might you run into with your api?

-- 3 month trial for Google Cloud services
+### Potential API issues

 - 500,000 characters/month free limit
+- No transliteration into Latin script (limited useful language support)

-### Is there any sensitive information you need to secure?
+### Sensitive information to secure

-The user's password

-### What functionality will your app include?
+User login passwords

+### App Functionality

 **Core Features**